maniaplanet/game-modes-mp3/README.md

 Game modes scripts
 ==================

+**For Maniaplanet 4 and newer, check [here](https://github.com/maniaplanet/game-modes)**

-This project regroups the game modes and libraries used in ManiaPlanet.
+This project regroups the game modes and libraries used in ManiaPlanet 3.

 Versions